We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Calcineurin inhibitors

 Tacrolimus and pimecrolimus can help treat genital psoriasis without thinning the skin.
-The Food and Drug Administration (FDA) have only approved these for use in eczema.
+The Food and Drug Administration (FDA) only approves these treatments for use in eczema.
 However, they can also help with the symptoms of psoriasis.

-Tacrolimus and pimecrolimus can, however, cause an uncomfortable burning sensation and reactivate sexually transmitted infections (STIs) such as herpes or viral warts.
+In some cases, tacrolimus and pimecrolimus can cause an uncomfortable burning sensation and reactivate sexually transmitted infections (STIs) such as herpes or viral warts.

-The exact cause of psoriasis remains unknown, but anomalies in the immune system and genetic factors might play roles in its development.
+The exact cause of psoriasis remains unknown, but anomalies in the immune system and genetic factors might play a role in its development.

 Risk factors